dhruvp/math-blog/_posts/2015-02-24-understanding-core-async-examples.md

 };
 {% endhighlight %}

 Now let's focus on the main concept.
 We now need to create three processes that fire off events at different rates and somehow collect them all.
 I'm going to start by recreating the three independent processes that fire at different rates and place their events onto some sort of list.
-This is easy enough:
+This is easy enough with callbacks:

 {% highlight js %}
-subscribeToProcess1 = function (arr) {
+subscribeToProcess1 = function (callback) {
   window.setTimeout(function () {
-    arr.push(1);
+    callback(1);
   }, 250);
 };
 {% endhighlight %}